 Seven sensible procedures are outlined below which should help you avoid mistakes.
-If you are an employer in the London area we, at Tish Press & Company, can provide you with assistance or any additional information required.
+If you are an employer in the Shenfield area we, at Tish Press & Company, can provide you with assistance or any additional information required.

 In order to avoid the danger of discriminating in some way, particularly unconsciously, employers must take care to develop and use recruitment procedures which will avoid the risk.
 Using sensible procedures will also inevitably improve recruitment decisions and the quality of the people, taken on.

 - always produce clear job descriptions which identify both the essential activities of the job and the skills and attributes needed by candidates.
 It should be possible to see from this whether a disabled candidate would be able to deal with those essential activities.
 Avoid gender references such as he or she and only refer to qualifications and/or experience which are clearly required by the job.
 The danger is that any such attributes which cannot be shown to be essential could be inferred as being there to deter women, candidates from ethnic minorities or those with a disability

 - in seeking candidates ensure that any wording used does not imply that some category (such as men or women) are favoured candidates, and be careful with words like energetic (unless this is a genuine requirement of the role) which might deter candidates with disabilities.
 The process for seeking candidates must also be non-discriminatory and not restricted in a way which could be seen to be discriminatory.
 An obvious error would be to put an advertisement in a place where it would only be seen by, for example, males (such as an all male golf club)

 - selection methods must be chosen which will enable the appropriate skills and attributes to be assessed but should avoid anything which would in effect be discriminatory.
 An example could be written tests involving English comprehension for a basic cleaning job where the skills assessed by the test would be irrelevant.
 Where tests are used all candidates need to be given the same tests to avoid any suggestion of discrimination